Customer tags in a product quiz: Klaviyo + Shopify orders

 For the discount layer that compounds on top of these segmented sequences, see product quiz discounts: the conversion playbook.

-Monitor and analyse campaign performance
+Monitor per-segment performance

 Track the performance of each segmented campaign in Klaviyo.
 Watch open rates, click-through rates and conversion rates per segment, not just the aggregate, because the whole point of segmentation is that the numbers vary meaningfully between groups.
 If one segment converts at 12% and another at 3%, that’s the signal to either retire the low-performing campaign or restructure it around what the high-performing one is doing.